Cerebral Asymmetry

 Secure checkout Fast Shipping Easy returns

 This book defines the concept of cerebral/hemispheric asymmetry and emphasizes its multidisciplinary nature.
-It describes biological and functional hemispheric asymmetry and its importance in understating the overall nature of cerebral asymmetry.
+It describes biological and functional hemispheric asymmetry and its importance in understanding the overall nature of cerebral asymmetry.

-Drawing on recent empirical evidence, the book highlights different methods used to examine hemispheric asymmetry and the factors that influence it, such as handedness, gender, aging, and nature of task.
-With a neuropsychological perspective on emotions, it integrates three different approaches: specific population ( unilateral focal brain damaged patients and neurologically intact brain subjects), behavioural measures ( split field presentation, dichotic listening task and spatial tasks) and response measures ( speed and accuracy), along with physiological and neuroimaging techniques ( EEG, CT scan, PET Scan, MRI, and fMRI) to provide a more comprehensive understanding of hemispheric asymmetry in processing facial expressions of emotion.
-Furthermore, it highlights the clinical and theoretical significance of research in the said and the future direction of the research.
+Drawing on recent empirical evidence, the book highlights different methods used to examine hemispheric asymmetry and the factors that influence it, such as handedness, gender, aging, and the nature of the task.
+From a neuropsychological perspective on emotions, it integrates three different approaches: specific populations (unilateral focal brain-damaged patients and neurologically intact brain subjects), behavioral measures (split-field presentation, dichotic listening tasks, and spatial tasks), and response measures (speed and accuracy), along with physiological and neuroimaging techniques (EEG, CT, PET, MRI, and fMRI) to provide a more comprehensive understanding of hemispheric asymmetry in processing facial expressions of emotion.
+Furthermore, the book highlights the clinical and theoretical significance of this research and outlines the future direction in the research.

-H. S. Asthana is Senior Professor of Psychology at BHU and has over three decades of academic excellence.
-He has published over 70 research papers, supervised more than 10 Ph.D. theses, delivered over 200 invited lectures, and received more than 1,300 research citations.
-His achievements include earning the ISCA Young Scientists Award, held key administrative roles, and serving on the editorial boards of national and international journals.
+H. S. Asthana is Senior Professor of Psychology at Banaras Hindu University and has over three decades of academic excellence.
+He has published over 70 research papers, supervised more than 10 PhD theses, delivered over 200 invited lectures, and received more than 1,300 research citations.
+His achievements include earning the ISCA Young Scientists Award, holding key administrative roles, and serving on the editorial boards of national and international journals.

 More from this author